nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 3. Enable users to monitor weight changes across time to work towards their ideal weight goal
 4. Provide personalised information and recommendations for the user
 5. Monitor and track user's weight changes to achieve weight goal
+6. Check their BMI as well as the BMI table regardless of user

 ## User Stories